 Mr Willcocks has been a director and Chairman of a number of Australian Securities Exchange (ASX) listed public companies.
-He is a director of ASX listed ARC Exploration Limited, and Hong Kong Stock Exchange listed APAC Resources Ltd. He is also chairman and director of Trilogy Funds Management Ltd, a member of the Remuneration and Nomination Committee.
+He is a former director of ASX listed ARC Exploration Limited, and a current director of Hong Kong Stock Exchange listed APAC Resources Ltd. He is also chairman and director of Trilogy member of the Remuneration and Nomination Committee.
 He was appointed to the board on 29 March 2011.

-Responsible Entity under Australian law.
+Funds Management Ltd, a Responsible Entity under Australian law.